balakumaran247/jaltolAI/README.md

 # jaltolAI
-GPT implementation of Jaltol - water security tool
+jaltolAI is a prototype project on GPT implementation of Jaltol, open source water security tool.